Shashankss2308/SnakeGame/README.md

 # SnakeGame
-Its a small project where I had created a snake game with help pf "pygame", "time" & "random" library in python
+Its a personal mini project where I had created a Snake Game with help of Python using various libraries such as "Pygame", "math", etc